Brett-Tanner/Journal/2024/Jul_24.md

 ## July 18th

+### LMS

+- [x] See if I can control the title of file download tabs to be filename, not url
+- [x] Allow organisations to have multiple courses again
+  - [x] Add tests checking that multiple courses work
+- [x] Scope phonics resources by the current week (on lesson_ui branch)
+- Add a weekly/monthly calendar view of missing lessons
+  - [x] Add the table and display logic
+  - [] Allow filtering by date

+## July 19th

 - Need some way of doing the early bird discounts for parties
   - They could be different per school
   - Some schools (new ones) can do free events